Irish College in Paris: Rectors & Superiors

-Following the reappointment of Dr. Travers, the rector was not resident in the college, and only visited periodically to look after the Irish interest in the college which was being used seminary training polish priests, Seminaire Polonais de Paris(1947–97).
-An Irish Catholic presence was re-established in the 1970s when the historian and archivist (sometimes referred to as rector), Fr.
-Liam Swords became Chaplain, to Irish Community in Paris, and was responsible for the development of the college into a cultural institution.
+Following the reappointment of Travers, the rector was not resident in the college, and only visited periodically to look after the Irish interest in the college which was being used for seminary training Polish priests, Seminaire Polonais de Paris(1947–97).
+An Irish Catholic presence was re-established in the 1970s when the historian and archivist Liam Swords became chaplain to the Irish Community in Paris.